-This responsibility includes understanding the local criteria for action and assessment and supplying information as requested by the three safeguarding partners (Local Authority, Police and Clinical Commissioning Group).
+This responsibility includes understanding the local criteria for action and assessment and supplying information as requested by the three safeguarding partners (Local Authority, Police and Integrated Care Board).

-Our designated lead governor for child protection and safeguarding, Michelle Weerasekera, oversees the school's policy and practice and champions safeguarding issues.
+Our designated lead governor for child protection and safeguarding, Michelle Weerasekera, oversees the school's policy and practice and champions safeguarding issues, meeting regularly with the DSL.
 She is also responsible in the event of an allegation of abuse made against the Headteacher.